wawer77/even/README.md

 ## CURRENT TO DO:

-- Continue adding transactions to balance show view
+- Continue with transaction show

 - Add logics for:
   - transaction with users